A step-wise strategy

 The following steps are being followed:

-- Map and identify stray dogs and their caregivers (keep records).
+- Map and identify your community dogs and their caregivers and keep online records updated.

 - Feed dogs in designated areas and without littering the area.